 Why would we expect our students to communicate about something accurately after mere tens of hours of instruction?
 Even after hundreds of hours (600+) of instruction, the rather small percentage of students who reach a proficiency level of Intermediate Mid (ACTFL proficiency scale) can only do so much.
 For example, they can handle concrete, familiar, and predictable situations but might have difficulty linking ideas and time frames, and they are not expected to be accurate speakers of the language.
-Read about that study here, and my soon-to-be published analysis of it when published!
-(I will add the link!)
+Read about that study here, and my analysis of it when published: What Standards Should I set for my students?

 In short, we should not grade students for accuracy, especially on a daily or weekly basis.